Its-Rolo/ArchLinuxDS4fix/README.md

 ```
 sudo bash ds4.sh
 ```
-Now reboot and your controller should function as normal.
+Now reboot your computer and your controller should function as normal.